-Preheat the oven to 400 degrees F. and line a rimmed baking sheet with parchment paper.
-A silicone baking mat would also work well as a liner, if you have one.
+Preheat the oven to 400 degrees F. Line a rimmed baking sheet with parchment paper.
+A silicone baking mat would also work well as a liner if you have one.

-Fan out your bacon strips similar to this for easy cutting.
+Fan out your bacon strips like this for easy cutting.

-Cut the strips of bacon into roughly 2- inch squares.
-I actually used my pointer and middle fingers of my left hand as a guide.
+Cut the strips of bacon into roughly 2-inch squares.
+I actually used the pointer and middle fingers of my left hand as a guide.

 Place the cut bacon squares on the prepared baking sheet, leaving a small gap between each chip.